 One time, while on vacation and stranded in a Whole Foods while my husband was in a meeting (I guess there are worse places to get stranded!)
-I bought a bottle of Chia Seed Kombucha.
-In hindsight, I don’t know why I bought it since I didn’t really expect to like it and I didn’t usually just spend $4 on a whim…
+I bought a bottle of chia seed kombucha.
+In hindsight, I don’t know why I bought it since I didn’t really expect to like it and I don’t usually just spend $4 on a whim…

 Thankfully, I did try it and liked it, but unfortunately, I wasn’t going to spend $4 to get one very often.

 I’ve written about chia seeds before and the ways that we use them: to make homemade pudding, thicken soups and sauces, in recipes, on salads, and in smoothies.